Ok, so you’re wondering why in the world should I photograph dance recital portraits? If you’re a photographer you might be telling yourself……

 I just want to photograph cute babies, families, or weddings.

-Dance photography may not be on your radar, but today I want to explain 10 reasons why you should photograph dance studios, TODAY
+Dance photography may not be on your radar, but today I want to explain 10 reasons why you should photograph dance recital portraits, TODAY

 I started out like most photographers, taking pictures of families, seniors, weddings, and events.